hawaii-bites/hawaii-bites.github.io/index.md

 - - [Overview](#overview)

 ## Overview
-Manoa Munchies provides a consolidated menu from all food vendors at the University of Hawaii, including food trucks, Campus Center, and Paradise Palms.
+Hawaii Bites provides a consolidated menu from all food vendors at the University of Hawaii, including food trucks, Campus Center, and Paradise Palms.

 ## User Guide
 - Navigate to "Foods Available Now" to see what’s being served.